 Stealing from the Japanese was a way of life, and the POWs stole the raw materials for what they needed on a daily basis.
 From the raw materials, they manufactured what they needed.

-Most of the POWs at Mukden worked at a machine tool and die factory from 7;30 A.m. until 5:30 or 6:00 P.M.
+Most of the POWs at Mukden worked at a machine tool and die factory.
+John stated that the work hours were 8:00 A.M. to 5:00 P.M. during the winter and 7:00 A.M. to 5:00 P.M. during the summer.
+The POWs worked the same number of hours as the civilians.
 There, they were supposed to be producing a German copy of the American Brown & Sharp Automatic screw machine.
 The POWs committed acts of sabotage so the machines broke down.
 One was to drop sand into the oiling holes of the machines.
+The later into the war it became the shop manufactured airplane parts and reconditioned ammunition loading machinery that was sent from a firearms plant.

 John worked as a janitor and hauled coal from the coal pile to the boilers.
 In addition, he worked in the office at the camp and also made wooden cubes to be used in charcoal burning vehicles.
 To John’s knowledge, none of the machines they were supposed to be manufacturing was ever completed or shipped in the three years he was there.